All Around the Region!

 Adult Mason Jar Craft

-Come join us in the library meeting room on May 4 at 4 p.m. for a fun mason jar craft.
+Come join us in the library meeting room on May 5 at 4 p.m. for a fun mason jar craft.
+This adult crafting event will use mod-podge on a mason jar with your choice of dried flowers, ribbon, tissue paper, glass pebbles, sand and seashells.
 Yadkin County Public Library

 Recurring Classes & Clubs